muratk3n/thirdwave/en/README.md

 ---

-That's all movies all theathers?
-Netflix beat that singlehandedly in that same year.
+That's all movies in all theathers?
+Netflix beat that single-handedly in that same year.

 "2019 domestic box office [revenue] was about $11.4 billion"